 As the name indicates, store-and-forward telemedicine involves the secure transmission of pre-recorded materials.
 A wave of tech start-ups and apps has been developed to generate educational tools for patients.
 Orca Health, an educational app company, provides tools that PTs can use to explain common injuries of the shoulder, knee and spine in layman’s terms through the use of interactive anatomical 3-D models, videos and images.
 Orca’s videos demonstrating stretches and strengthening techniques are also a valuable resource for patients to safely and accurately execute therapeutic exercises away from the clinic.

 But store-and-forward applications don’t just benefit patients; they also strengthen communication between providers by facilitating the transmission of documented patient history including videos, digital images, lab results and health records.
 Asynchronous platforms designed for this purpose provide the means to exchange protected health information in a secure manner.
-This technology is often employed when a physical therapist needs to evaluate a case or render a service outside of a live interaction, such as accessing diagnostic imaging studies and reports.
+This technology is often employed when a physical therapist needs to evaluate a case or render a service outside of a live interaction.
 Clinical store-and-forward applications have become quite common, enabling faster diagnoses and better treatment strategies, especially in settings where specialists may not be readily available.
 Inexpensive and easy to use, asynchronous telemedicine services can also lower wait times by optimizing the use of health care providers’ time.